 First things first, take a good hard look at your content.
 It’s easy to get attached to our own words, but sometimes we need to put on our editor hats and ask some tough questions:

 If your content isn’t passing this test with flying colors, it’s time for a makeover.
 Don’t be afraid to cut out fluff, rewrite confusing sections, or add some visual flair.
-Remember, the goal is to create content that people actually want to read.
+The goal is to create content that people actually want to read.

 Unleash the Power of Heatmaps